Therapeutic Boarding Schools Helping Tennessee Families

-Asheville Academy provides a therapeutic environment for young girls from Tennessee who are struggling with emotional and behavioral issues.
-Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Tennessee find success.
-Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for Tennessee families.
+Asheville Academy provides young girls from Tennessee with a therapeutic environment that helps them through emotional and behavioral struggles.
+As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Tennessee find success.
+Asheville Academy may be located in Western North Carolina, but it is one of the nation’s top therapeutic boarding schools and has helped families from Tennessee.

 We’ve helped families from across the country whose daughters are struggling with depression or anxiety, defiance, and school refusal.
 A therapeutic boarding school located outside of Tennessee, provides girls with a new environment without distractions to begin their healing journey.
-Specializing in helping Tennessee girls ages 10 to 14, our therapeutic program was designed specifically for girls in this age range.
-Everything from our campus, weekend activities, and community involvement were built for the needs of young girls.
+Our therapeutic program was designed specifically for girls ages 10-14.
+Our program incorporates weekend activities, community involvement, and a beautiful campus to meet the needs of young girls.

 Finding Help for Your Daughter with a Tennessee Therapeutic Boarding School

-As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
-Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
-Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
-This personalized learning approach allows us to help girls achieve academic success in a positive environment.
+Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
+We are a certified non-public school in the State of North Carolina that offers small learning environments to meet each student’s abilities, study habits, and motivations.
+As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
+Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.

 Asheville Academy provides the top level of therapeutic care for Tennessee girls and their families as a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF).
-Our program focuses on helping young Tennessee girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.
+Specifically designed for young girls ages 10 to 14, our focus specializes in helping Tennessee girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

-Asheville Academy has helped families from all over the country achieve lasting change and success.
+Many families and their daughters have achieved lasting change and success at Asheville Academy.
 Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
 Tennessee girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
 Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
-For more information about how Asheville Academy for Girls helps families from Tennessee, call 800.264.8709.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!